kohle/py-blackjack/README.md

 # py-blackjack
 Text based blackjack written in Python.
-The goal of this project is to learn additional Python to what I already know.
+This project to be used as a final project for CIT135.

 ## To-Do
 - [x] Create a deck as a list